 The purpose of student financial aid is to provide appropriate financial assistance to eligible students to assist them in achieving their educational objectives.
 To be considered for financial assistance students must complete the financial aid section (part C) of the admission application.
-Students who are applying for Fall admission and who wish to apply for financial aid should complete part C by May 1.
-Applicants for Winter and Spring admission should complete their financial aid application 6 weeks prior to registration.
+Students who are applying for fall admission and who wish to apply for financial aid should complete part C by May 1.
+Applicants for winter and spring admission should complete their financial aid application six weeks prior to registration.
+All students applying for financial aid must also apply for a Basic Educational Opportunity Grant (BEOG).

-The college participates in the following financial aid programs: National Direct Student Loans (NDSL); Federally Insured Student Loans (FISL); College Work Study, Law Enforcement Education (LEEP); Supplemental Educational Opportunity Grants (SEOG); Basic Educational Opportunity Grants (BEOG), and California Educational Opportunity Grants (EOP).
+The College participates in the following financial aid programs: National Direct Student Loans (NDSL); Federally Insured Student Loans (FISL); College Work Study, Law Enforcement Education (LEEP); Supplemental Educational Opportunity Grants (SEOG); Basic Educational Opportunity Grants (BEOG), and California Educational Opportunity Grants (EOP).